dizzcode/tip-calculator-android-test-app/README.md

 You should design your composables in a way that they will own as little state as possible and allow the state to be hoisted when it makes sense, by exposing it in the composable's API.

+##
+Summary
+State in an app is any value that can change over time.
+The Composition is a description of the UI built by Compose when it executes composables.
+Compose apps call composable functions to transform data into UI.
+Initial composition is a creation of the UI by Compose when it executes composable functions the first time.
+Recomposition is the process of running the same composables again to update the tree when their data changes.
+State hoisting is a pattern of moving state to its caller to make a component stateless.

+##
+@StringRes
+The @StringRes annotation is a type-safe way to use string resources.
+It indicates that the integer to be passed is a string resource from the values/strings.xml file.